Reviving investment is key, says man tipped to be India's finance minister

 "I think a political change itself will restore confidence in the first instance," said Jaitley, when asked how the economic climate could be changed.

-The new government should give direction in five broad areas, he said: infrastructure, building suburban and new urban townships, massive skill development programs, promoting tourism, and lowering costs for business.
+The new government should give direction in five broad areas, he said: infrastructure, building suburban and new urban townships, massive skill development programmes, promoting tourism, and lowering costs for business.

 He said the government should take at least two measures that "indicate you are willing to make India a low-cost manufacturing centre".